 In the case of diagnosing TSC, the genetic professional’s job is to convey the genetic facts about TSC.
 TSC is a genetic disease caused by a gene that is changed (mutated) in some way, which can then be passed onto future generations.
 However, it is important to remember that approximately two-thirds of the time when a child is diagnosed with TSC, neither parent has TSC.

 Many women with TSC have normal, healthy pregnancies.
 However there are some potential health complications to take into consideration when a woman with TSC becomes pregnant, including an exacerbation of her disease particularly related to lung and kidney involvement.
-Some women with TSC also have a disease called lymphangioleiomyomatosis (LAM) that involves a bundling of muscle cells within the lung that block air, blood and lymph vessels thus affecting the exchange of oxygen within the lungs.
-For reasons not clear, this condition often worsens during pregnancy causing potentially dangerous complications for the mother and baby.
-Additionally, there is anecdotal evidence that angiomyolipomas (type of TS-related kidney tumor) increase in size causing renal complications.
+Some women with TSC have a medical problem called lymphangioleiomyomatosis (LAM) that involves a bundling of muscle cells within the lung that block air, blood and lymph vessels thus affecting the exchange of oxygen within the lungs.
+LAM is one of the medical problems seen in some individuals who have TSC.
+For reasons not clear, LAM often worsens during pregnancy causing potentially dangerous complications for the mother and baby.
+Additionally, there is anecdotal evidence that angiomyolipomas (type of TSC-related kidney tumor) increase in size causing renal complications.
 Therefore, it is critical that woman know their renal status prior to pregnancy.

 If the mutation that causes TSC in a family member can be detected and identified, further testing can be performed on other family members or for prenatal testing.